gaverhae/blog/blog/content/md/posts/2021-12-19-tyska-nix-shell.md

  :layout :post
  :tags ["tyska"]}

-Rcently, I've discovered how to leverage Nix to reap a lot of its benefits with a _very_ minimal investment, specifically reading this one blog post.
+Recently, I've discovered how to leverage [Nix] to reap a lot of its benefits with a _very_ minimal investment; specifically, one that fits in one blog post.

-I've been aware of the [Nix] toolset for over a decade now, but until recently it's always seemed pretty nebulous.
-Most of the documentation I've come across explains what the benefits are and how the tooling works in order to deliver those benefits, but not how to _actually_ use any of it.
+I've been aware of the Nix toolset for over a decade now, but until recently it's always looked like it required a pretty big investment.
+Most of the documentation I've come across explains what the benefits are and how the tooling works in order to deliver those benefits, but always from the perspective of wanting to build a project using Nix as your build system.

-Specifically, it always seemed like there was no easy way to get started reaping at least _some_ of these benefits without a pretty massive learning investment.
+And, well, I usually already have a build system I'm pretty happy with, and I've never bit the bullet and actually learned the pretty arcane syntax of the Nix language.

 ### In a nutshell

-In [this series], I usually start with an excerpt from the official homepage.
-However, in this case, it's pretty useless for people not already familiar with Nix (which is my target audience here; if you know how to use Nix already, you won't learn anything here).

 From [the homepage]:

 > The command `nix-shell` will build the dependencies of the specified
 > derivation, but not the derivation itself.
 It will then start an interactive
 > shell in which all environment variables defined by the derivation path have
-> been set to their corresponding values, and the script $stdenv/setup has been
+> been set to their corresponding values, and the script `$stdenv/setup` has
-> sourced.
-This is useful for reproducing the environment of a derivation for
+> been sourced.
+This is useful for reproducing the environment of a derivation
-> development.
+> for development.

 There you go.
 Now, let me explain in plainer terms why that's _awesome_ and how you can leverage it immediately after you finish reading this blog post.